oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 ### Getting the Todo application
 In this step, you will get the Todo application.

+> Read about the tools required for this application in [How to Get Going with the On-Demand SaaS Apps Workshops](https://developer.okta.com/blog/2023/07/27/enterprise-ready-getting-started)

 There are two ways to get the Todo application:

   _Option 1: Clone the repository_